 PACA offers direct technical assistance and training to co-ops in the greater Philadelphia area!
 From startup tips and resources to funding connections and networking opportunities, we are here to support you on the path to a democratic business!
 PACA can also serve as a liaison between our co-ops and professional services providers seeking co-op clients.
 We support local co-ops with fiscal sponsorship, democratic ownership culture development, fellowship opportunities and non-extractive financial resources.

 Check out our Technical Assistance page for more information.

 The Cooperative Leadership Institute is a rigorous training program for individual leaders working within cooperatives.
-For detailed information, visit the CLI page.
+CLI cohort participants will develop skills across co-op sectors, including leadership, co-op culture, vision and strategic planning.
+For more nformation, visit the CLI page.

 If you are interested in attending next year or have general program questions, please email firstname.lastname@example.org.

 Community of practice members aim to build wealth for low-income people by creating cooperative businesses that will be owned and controlled by low-income communities for generations.

 PACA joins with our allies and members to advocate on municipal, state, and federal levels for policies that support the growth of cooperative businesses.

 Download our 2016 policy paper.